Cruedy/HMCClinicNeRFApp/README.md

 This area just contains text that is stored in 2 lists of strings.
 One list contains a list of instructions on taking images, and the other list contains a list of best practices for getting quality images

 #### Intro Instructions View
-This contains the *Instructions View* and the *Start Project Button*.
-When the *Start Project Button* is pressed, an alert is created.
-This alert contains a submit button, which takes the user to the *BoundingBoxSMView*
+This contains the `Instructions View` and the `Start Project Button`.
+When the `Start Project Button` is pressed, an alert is created.
+This alert contains a submit button, which takes the user to the `BoundingBoxSMView`.

 ### Bounding Box State Machine View
  `BoundingBoxSMView.swift`, its related files  `BoundingBoxSMView-*.swift`, and the `BoundingBoxSMView.swift` contains all the user-facing code for placing and editing the bounding box.
 The UI consists of three states -- `IdentifyFloor`, `InputDimensions`, and `PlaceBox`.
 Each state will render within the `BoundingBoxSMView` their own view `IdentifyFloorView`, `InputDimensionsView`, and `PlaceBoxView`.
 To switch between views, change `BoundingBoxSMView.content` to one of the states.
 For example, to rendering `IdentityFloor`, do `BoundingBoxSMView.content = BoundingBoxPlacementStates.IdentifyFloor`.